simpleintegrations/reffind/README.md

 - [x] Get a random joke based on a category
 - [x] The user will be shown a list of categories to click on

+## UI Design
+I took the broad description in the brief to try and bring a "fun" feeling to the site with some Ninja graphics (due to the association of Chuck Norris with martial arts).
+That also lead to a decision to bring in some asian scenery to bring a more colourful feel to the tiles.
+Where the source of the images used was obvious, appropriate [attribution](#attribution) has been provided at the bottom of the README.

+The default page and CSS supplied with `create-react-app` was largely reused untouched.
+The heading area was reduced in size to optimise the space for the main content.
+The rest of the design was built from scratch (HTML and CSS) including the styling of the tile `<div>s` into button-like elements.

+Animated GIFs were used in place of common "spinner" images to provide more theme-based interest.

 ## Assessment Criteria
 The following are the documented assessment criteria from the assignment: